 The Nikon D300S and the Nikon D200 are two enthusiast cameras that were announced, respectively, in July 2009 and November 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D300S has a resolution of 12.2 megapixel, whereas the D200 provides 10 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is somewhat smaller (2 percent) than the Nikon D300S.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is considerably smaller (98 percent) than the Nikon D300S.
 Moreover, the D200 is slightly lighter (2 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.